 The half-period T of beta decay can be derived from Eq.
 (24) because the radioactive decay constant λ = 0.693/T is simply the total probability of decay, or N(W) dW integrated over all possible values of the beta-particle energy from W = 1 to W = W0.

-When spectral data give a straight line (Fig. 10), then N(η) is in agreement with the Fermi momentum distribution, Eq.
-(25); and the intercept of this straight line, on the energy axis, gives the disintegration energy Emax.
+When spectral data give a straight line, then N(η) is in agreement with the Fermi momentum distribution, Eq.
+(25); and the intercept of this straight line, on the energy axis, gives the decay energy Emax.
 For β+ decay the total decay energy is Emax (β+) plus 1.022 MeV.
-In Fig. 10a, theoretical curves are given for various values of the neutrino rest mass, and the data points, which are experimental values, lie on the curve corresponding to zero mass.
+In a, theoretical curves are given for various values of the neutrino rest mass, and the data points, which are experimental values, lie on the curve corresponding to zero mass.

-In addition to allowed decays, all but one known once-forbidden decays have Kurie plots that are essentially linear in energy (Fig. 10b).
-The once-forbidden unique decays have a pronounced characteristic energy dependence for their matrix elements, and thus the conventional Kurie plot has a characteristic shape that differs from a straight line (Fig. 11).
+In addition to allowed decays, all but one known once-forbidden decays have Kurie plots that are essentially linear in energy (b).
+The once-forbidden unique decays have a pronounced characteristic energy dependence for their matrix elements, and thus the conventional Kurie plot has a characteristic shape that differs from a straight line (Fig. 9).
 When the data are corrected by the unique shape factor, given by Konopinski and Uhlenbeck, a linear Kurie plot is again obtained.
-This unique shape was the key to the discovery of forbidden beta decay by Langer and Price (Fig. 11).
-The higher-order forbidden spectra each show different strong energy dependences in their Kurie plots, each characteristic of their degree of forbiddenness.
+This unique shape was the key to the discovery of forbidden beta decay by Langer and Price (Fig. 9).
+The higher-order forbidden spectra each show different strong energy dependencies in their Kurie plots, each characteristic of their degree of forbiddenness.

 The first direct evidence for two-neutrino double-beta-minus decay of selenium, reaction (30),

-was found only in 1987, some 40 years after the first attempt to observe this rare process.
-The trajectories of the electrons from this decay have been detected in a time-projection chamber.
-A half-period of 0.92 ± 0.07 × 1020 y has been obtained.
+was found in 1987, some 40 years after the first attempt to observe this rare process.
+The trajectories of the electrons from this decay were detected in a time-projection chamber with a half-period of 0.92 ± 0.07 × 1020 y obtained.
 Previous geochemical and cosmochemical evidence of double-beta decay had been only indirect because it consisted of observations of buildup of the noble gases 8232Kr and 13054Xe in the 8432Se and 13052Te samples, respectively.
-Now there are eleven known isotopes that are observed to undergo double-beta decay with half-lives that range from 7 × 1018 to 2.5 × 1024 y.
+Now there are 14 known isotopes that are observed to undergo double-beta decay with half-lives that range from 8.5 × 1018 to 2.2 × 1024 y.
 See also: Time-projection chamber

 Some unifications of the electroweak and strong forces suggest that the electron neutrino and antineutrino are identical (νe ≡ e), that is, that the neutrino is a Majorana particle.
 There is no experimental evidence at present for this.
 If true, this allows double-beta decay to proceed without the emission of neutrinos.
 In this neutrinoless double-beta decay, the first neutrino absorbs the second one so the decay is decay (31).